jarle/remix-adonisjs-docs/docs/recipes/provide-services.md

 ```

 Any services declared here will be [a singleton](https://docs.adonisjs.com/guides/concepts/dependency-injection#singletons) accessible in the container with the provided key.
-This makes the services available in our remix application, as it will use the container for accessing backend services.
+This makes the services available in our React Router application, as it will use the container for accessing backend services.

 You can register anything as a service: the return value of your lambda will decide what is resolved when we look up the key.